 What is iHypoxia

-The iHypoxia is a hypoxia associated protein database, which collated 692 literatures for 5 mammals hypoxia research.
-In total, 158,615 quantification events on 41,482 hypoxia-regulated proteins under 390 conditions/states were collected and integrated in the database.
+The iHypoxia is a hypoxia associated protein database, which collated 865 literature for 5 mammals hypoxia research.
+In total, 458,481 quantification events on 39,685 hypoxia-regulated proteins under more than 390 conditions/states and ~10,000 candidate genes were collected and integrated in the database.
+Then, the data were expanded to 432,298 proteins in 48 animals by orthologous search.
 Various browse and search options are provided in the database, and the detailed information is organized and visualized for queries.

 Hypoxia is a condition or state in which insufficient levels of oxygen are supplied to cells or tissues.
 The research of hypoxia mainly studies physiological and pathological changes under hypoxic conditions and reveal its role in diseases, tumors, biological processes and so on.